 3. Elimination Diet

 Many of us don’t realize that what we put into our bodies sometimes cause the most issues externally.
 If you haven’t already tried an elimination diet as a natural remedy for eczema, you might want to give it a try.
 The Eczema Cure is a great ebook based on eliminating common trigger foods and adding gut healing foods.
 I personally had great success with reducing my son’s eczema through this elimination diet and years later we were able to cut out the remaining minor eczema with the Auto Immune Paleo diet.
-Another approach can be found in The Eczema Diet by Karen Fischer which discusses how to heal your skin through simple dietary changes and daily skincare and is based on improving liver function and maintaining the right balance of acid to alkaline food intake.
-Make sure to also check out her other book: The Eczema Detox.
+Another approach can be found in The Eczema Detox by Karen Fischer which discusses how to heal inflammation associated with eczema and other chronic skin conditions through a low chemical diet.

 4. Apple Cider Vinegar